isongjosiah/team_pasteur/README.md

 I am a postgraduate from India, pursuing my Masters in Bioanalytical Sciences from University of Mumbai.
 I am very comfortable with Linux and learning Python.
 Burgeoning my interests in Drug discovery & development, molecular docking, Proteomics, chemoinformatics, web development, digital marketing

 I love making meaningful connections as I strongly believe in networking.
-So you can connect with me on LinkedIn: https://www.linkedin.com/in/priyanka-pandit-/
+So you can connect with me on LinkedIn: [Priyanka]( https://www.linkedin.com/in/priyanka-pandit-/ )

 ### 3. Adedayo Samuel Adeyemi